 Google isn’t the only tech company struggling with societal bias in their AI systems.
 Amazon made waves when they built and subsequently ditched an AI system meant to automate and improve the recruiting process for technical jobs.
 The project had lofty goals.
 As one Amazon engineer told The Guardian in 2018, “They literally wanted it to be an engine where I’m going to give you 100 résumés, it will spit out the top five, and we’ll hire those.”

 Things didn’t go according to plan.
-According to The Guardian, Amazon realized that the system had taught itself that male candidates were automatically better.
+Amazon realized their system had taught itself that male candidates were automatically better.
+Why?
 The algorithms they trained didn’t focus on coding ability and other IT skills.
 Instead, they favored candidates who described themselves using words that occur more frequently on male engineers’ resumes, including “executed” and “captured.”
 And they penalized résumés containing the word “women’s” and downgraded graduates of two all-women’s colleges.

 The Societal Bias of Amazon’s AI was Inevitable

-The Guardian found that Amazon engineers trained their AI on data that was inadvertently tainted by a deep-rooted societal bias.
 Artificial intelligence can’t understand complex social context.
-So, from the data it received, Amazon’s AI learned that people with white- and male-looking features were the best fit for engineering jobs.
+So, from this data, Amazon’s AI learned that people with white- and male-looking features were the best fit for engineering jobs.

 This is an example of societal AI bias in action: the data itself was technically clean; the algorithm seemed to be working in a logical way; but the output of the system reinforced misogynistic hiring practices.